matangover/mypy-vscode/README.md

     $ python3.8 -m venv ~/.mypyls
     $ ~/.mypyls/bin/pip install "https://github.com/matangover/mypyls/archive/master.zip#egg=mypyls[patched-mypy]"
     ```
-3. Install the mypy extension in VS Code.
+3. Install the mypy extension in VS Code (or reload the window if the extension is already installed).

 ### Installation in non-default location